Skip to content

 Real self-care for AuDHD people isn’t about perfection.
 It’s about creating comfort, safety, and gentleness in a world that often feels too loud, too demanding, and too much.

-Here are some self-care ideas designed with AuDHD brains in mind.
+Here are some self-care ideas designed with AuDHD brains in mind

 Soothe your nervous system